bendrucker/terraform-credentials-keychain/readme.md

 ~/.terraform.d/plugins/darwin_amd64/terraform-credentials-keychain
 ```

+Releases for macOS are [signed and notarized](https://developer.apple.com/developer-id/) so that the system will trust the application.

 ## Usage

 Run `terraform logout` for each Terraform host you connect to.
 For Terraform Cloud, you can run `terraform logout` directly.
 For Terraform Enterprise, supply the hostname of the Terraform Enterprise server.
 This will remove all plain text credentials stored in the `credentials.tfrc.json` or print an error if credential blocks are defined in `.terraformrc`.
 These credentials will bypass the credential helper if they are not removed.
 You should also revoke these API tokens from your Terraform Cloud user settings.